maherb4/axway-open-docs/content/en/docs/apim_relnotes/20210530_apimgr_relnotes.md

 Enabling host name verification requires a certificate update.
 For more information, see [Embedded ActiveMQ settings in Policy Studio](/docs/apim_reference/general_activemq_settings/).

+### Changes to JWT Verify filter

+There are new output options that can be configured for the JWT Verify filter in Policy Studio.
+For more information, see [JWT Verify - Output](/docs/apim_policydev/apigw_polref/integrity_additional/#verify-output).

 ## Deprecated features

 As part of our software development life cycle we constantly review our API Management offering.
 In this update, the following capabilities have been deprecated: